Albert, Duke of Prussia: Early life

 Albert was born in Ansbach in Franconia as the third son of Frederick I, Margrave of Brandenburg-Ansbach.
 His mother was Sophia, daughter of Casimir IV Jagiellon, Grand Duke of Lithuania and king of Poland, and his wife Elisabeth of Austria.
+His great-grandfather was Władysław II Jagiełło, the last pagan ruler in Europe, who, after converting to Christianity, defeated the Teutonic Knights at the Battle of Grunwald in 1410.
 He was raised for a career in the Church and spent some time at the court of Hermann IV of Hesse, Elector of Cologne, who appointed him canon of the Cologne Cathedral.

 Not only was he quite religious; he was also interested in mathematics and science and sometimes is claimed to have contradicted the teachings of the Church in favour of scientific theories.
 His career was forwarded by the Church, however, and institutions of the Catholic clerics supported his early advancement.

 Turning to a more active life, Albert accompanied Emperor Maximilian I to Italy in 1508 and after his return spent some time in the Kingdom of Hungary.